steipete/steipete.com/_posts/2020-11-28-apple-silicon-m1-a-developer-perspective.md

 ## Xcode

 Xcode runs FAST on the M1.
-Compiling the PSPDFKit SDK (debug, arm64) can almost compete with the fastest Intel-based MacBook Pro Apple offers to date, with [8:49 min vs 7:31 min](https://twitter.com/steipete/status/1332052251712614405?s=21).
+Compiling the [PSPDFKit PDF SDK](https://pspdfkit.com/) (debug, arm64) can almost compete with the fastest Intel-based MacBook Pro Apple offers to date, with [8:49 min vs 7:31 min](https://twitter.com/steipete/status/1332052251712614405?s=21).
 For comparison, my Hackintosh builds the same in less than 5 minutes.

 One can't overstate how impressive this is for a fan-less machine.
 Apple's last experiment with fan-less MacBooks was the 12-inch version from 2017, which builds the same project in 41 minutes.